 Splurge Gifts

 Generally, Nintendo is known as the gaming system for younger children, but there are plenty of games teens and tweens love.
-But the best part is that the Switch works as both as a console attached to a TV or a handheld to travel with ease.
+The best part is that the Switch works as both as a console attached to a TV or a handheld to travel with ease.
+The latest version is the Nintendo Switch 2, and it’s backwards compatible with most Nintendo Switch 1 games.